-I mentioned a simple supervisory system, the HMI, when I gave the ATM example.
+I mentioned a simple supervisory system, the HMI when I gave the ATM example.
 We also have a more complex system we call the supervisory control and data acquisition (SCADA) system.
 Let’s have a better look at each of these systems.

-Human-machine interface is a set of hardware and software that provides a user with a visual depiction of a process.
+A human-machine interface is a set of hardware and software that provides a user with a visual depiction of a process.
 Usually connected to your controller, the HMI gets all the data from your field devices and displays it in a GUI.

 Because you have the HMI connected to your controller, you can make changes in your process straight from the HMI, like shutting off a pump or raising a setpoint.
 This lets the operator interact with the process without needing to understand all the coding behind it.

 The HMI will also show alarms set on your PLC logic.
 And because your HMI is connected to your controller, you can pull the control logic and troubleshoot it through the HMI’s display without needing a PC.

 SCADA stands for “supervisory control and data acquisition.”
 It differs from the HMI mainly with the last bit, data acquisition.
 Every SCADA will have an integrated HMI.
 However, a SCADA system can do far more than a simple HMI.

 In a SCADA system, you can create a GUI for the interaction between operator and machine.
 But more than that, a SCADA system can connect to several controllers.
 You can have a central control room and supervise areas remotely.